-During the fourth quarter of 2007, Simon Property redeemed all of its outstanding shares of its Series G Cumulative Redeemable Preferred Stock.
-Simon Property sold shares of its Series L Variable Rate Redeemable Preferred Stock to an institutional investor for \$150.0 million.
-We issued 6,000,000 Series L Variable Rate Redeemable Preferred Units to Simon Property for cash proceeds in the amount of \$150.0 million.
-We used the proceeds to fund the redemption of the Series G Cumulative Redeemable Preferred Units held by Simon Property at the time that Simon Property redeemed its Series G preferred stock.
-The issuance of Series L preferred units and other units to Simon Property were exempt from registration under the Securities Act of 1933 as amended, in reliance upon Section 4(2) as private offerings.
-We redeemed the Series L preferred units in the fourth quarter of 2007 for a price equal to their liquidation value plus accrued dividends.
+During the fourth quarter of 2007, we sold 6,000,000 shares of Series L Variable Rate Redeemable Preferred Stock to a single institutional investor for \$150.0 million.
+We used the proceeds to fund the redemption of the Series G Cumulative Redeemable Preferred Stock.
+The Series L preferred stock was not registered under the Securities Act of 1933, as amended, in reliance upon the exemption contained in Section 4(2) regarding private transactions.
+We redeemed the series L preferred stock in the fourth quarter of 2007 for a price equal to its liquidation value plus accrued dividends.